The information in this article applies to:

 - In the Elevation view, move each object to the desired height, using the steps described in #2-6, above.

-These positions of these items can also be adjusted left to right in this view.
+The positions of these items can also be adjusted left to right in this view.

 To stack items such as books, plates or pillows

 - From the Library Browser , place pillows on chairs and couches, and then position them using the Ctrl/Command key so that they appear to rest against one another.
+Perform the same procedure for books or plates.